 Allium Vegetable Intake may Reduce Breast Cancer Risk

-Researchers of Tabriz University of Medical Sciences, Iran evaluated data from 285 breast cancer women in Tabriz, aged between 25 and 65 years old and age- and regional-matched hospital based-controls and found that a high consumption of garlic and leek may reduce the risk of breast cancer, whereas, a high consumption of cooked onion may increase the risk.
+Researchers of Tabriz University of Medical Sciences, Iran evaluated data from 285 breast cancer women in Tabriz, aged between 25 and 65 years old and age- and regional-matched hospital based-controls and found that a high consumption of garlic and leek may reduce the risk of breast cancer, whereas, a high consumption of cooked onion may increase the risk and hence, this food may not be ideal for breast cancer prevention.
 (Ali Pourzand et al, J Breast Cancer., 2016)

 Legume Intake may Reduce Breast Cancer Risk